-The shelter at the start/ﬁnish lines will be the packet pickup location.
+The tent at the start/finish lines will be the packet pickup location.
 At this time, we will ask you to declare your team and scratch any non-competing runners.
 Unattached runners are welcome!

 Start and Calls

-The starting line is on the hillside next to the finish, at the southeast corner of the park near the North 50th Street parking lot.
-First call will be 20 minutes before each event, and a starting pistol gun shot will sound with 10 minutes remaining before the start.
+The starting line is on the hillside above the finish, at the southeast corner of the park near the North 50th Street parking lot.
+First call will be 20 minutes before each event, and a starting pistol gun shot will sound with 10 minutes remaining before each start.

 The course is located at Lower Woodland Park in the Greenlake neighborhood.
 We are using a 2000-meter loop.
 It is the route marked with the solid line on the COURSE MAP.
 The loop course is considered moderately rolling.

 Finishing and Scoring

-The ﬁnish line is on the hillside below to the start.
+The ﬁnish line is on the hillside below the start.
 It will be clearly marked with a banner and clock.
 Scoring will take place at the end of the chute.
-The top ﬁve members of each team will score.
+The top five members of each team will score.
 There will be two displacing runners for each team.
 “B” team scoring will be performed only for declared “B” teams.
 Non-scorers will be removed from the scoring for an accurate score.
 In order for masters teams from clubs to score separately, clubs need to provide age information when signing up.